Acacia hammondii: Distribution

-In is endemic across tropical parts of northern Australia in Western Australia, the Northern Territory and Queensland.
-It is found as far west as the Kimberley region of Western Australia.
-It is quite common in coastal and subcoastal areas around the lower part of the Gulf of Carpentaria including the offshore islands.
+Hammond's wattle grows in tropical parts of northern Australia in Western Australia, the Northern Territory and Queensland between 13º30'S and 20ºS.
+It is found as far west as the Kimberley region of Western Australia and is fairly common in coastal and subcoastal areas around the lower part of the Gulf of Carpentaria including the offshore islands.
 It is far less common in western inland parts of the Northern Territory and eastern parts of Queensland.
-It grows well in sand, sandy loam, clay and stony lateritic soils as a part of open Eucalyptus woodland communities scattered through the grassy understorey.
+It grows well in sand, sandy loam, clay and stony lateritic soils in open Eucalyptus woodland communities, often with grassy understorey.